-Next, we validate the firm-level measure of job allocation quality (JAQ) by showing that it correlates positively with market competition, non-family firm status, workers' human capital and, most importantly, with productivity, just as management practices do (Bloom and Van Reenen, 2007, 2010; Bloom et al., 2013, 2019).
-In particular, we show that JAQ has a significant, sizeable and robust positive correlation with log value added and log sales per employee, even upon controlling for the firm-level variables generally associated with productivity (industry, capital and labor, ownership) and for the workers' characteristics used to predict JAQ.
+Next, we validate the firm-level measure of job allocation quality (JAQ) by showing that it correlates positively with market competition, non-family firm status, workers' human capital and, most importantly, with productivity, just as good management practices do (Bloom and Van Reenen, 2007, 2010; Bloom et al., 2013, 2019).
+In particular, we show that JAQ has a significant, sizable, and robust positive correlation with log value added and log sales per employee, even upon controlling for the firm-level variables generally associated with productivity (industry, capital and labor, ownership) and for the workers' characteristics used to predict JAQ.
+The correlation with productivity also persists using an adjusted JAQ measure that assumes the highest possible level of JAQ to be constrained by the employees and the positions available within the firm; hence, it does not consider the further potential improvement of match quality attainable via the hiring and firing process.

-One may suspect that this finding is affected by circularity, as we first train the ML algorithm to assign workers to jobs based on data for the most productive firms, and then investigate whether JAQ correlates with firm productivity.
-The first counter to this criticism is that the correlation between JAQ and productivity is estimated dropping the observations used to train the ML algorithm.
-However, the correlation between JAQ and productivity may still arise because the assignment rule is estimated on the most productive firms, so that its estimation error may correlate by construction with firm productivity.
-We perform a number of exercises that dispel remaining circularity concerns, by training the ML algorithm on samples that are not constructed on the basis of firm productivity.
-First, we perform a placebo test replacing actual firm productivity with a noise variable that has the same distribution as the replaced variable, and show that the relationship between JAQ and firm performance is not purely mechanical.
-Second, we retrain the algorithm on random subsamples of firms, so as to calibrate JAQ on the basis of the average firm in our sample rather than on top-productivity firms, and perform a Monte Carlo experiment to explore the robustness of the resulting measures to sampling variability.
-Third, we construct an alternative data set to train the algorithm based on the residuals of an AKM wage regression model (Abowd et al., 1999), as these residuals capture the surplus from worker-job matches and therefore can be used to identify better allocated workers.
+One may suspect the positive correlation between JAQ and productivity to be affected by circularity, as we first train the ML algorithm to assign workers to jobs based on data for the most productive firms, and then we investigate whether JAQ correlates with firm productivity.
+The first counter to this criticism is that the correlation between JAQ and productivity is estimated by dropping the observations used to train the ML algorithm.
+However, the correlation between JAQ and productivity may still arise because the assignment rule is estimated on the most productive firms, so its estimation error may correlate by construction with firm productivity.
+We perform several exercises that dispel remaining circularity concerns by training the ML algorithm on samples not based on firm productivity.
+First, we perform a placebo test replacing actual firm productivity with a noise variable distributed like the replaced variable and show that the relationship between JAQ and firm performance is not purely mechanical.
+Second, we retrain the algorithm on random subsamples of firms, to calibrate JAQ on the average firm in our sample rather than on top-productivity firms, and perform a Monte Carlo experiment to explore the robustness of the relationship between the resulting measures and firm productivity to sampling variability.
+Third, we construct an alternative data set to train the algorithm based on the residuals of an AKM wage regression model (Abowd et al., 1999), as these residuals capture the surplus from worker-job matches and therefore can be used to identify betterallocated workers.
 All of these robustness checks confirm our baseline results.